Taub Institute: Genomics Core

 Undergraduate: University. of Pittsburgh, B.S., 1982

-Medical School: Columbia University, M.D., 1990
+Medical School: Columbia University, MD, 1990

 Internship: Yale University, Psychiatry, 1990 - 1991